jacklowe/govrate/frontend/README.md

 # front end

-this is the folder for the frontend. uses React & Redux
+this is the folder for the frontend.

+mainly uses React & Redux

 originally created project from scratch i.e. with Webpack and Babel etc. without create-react-app,